luismayta/nvimrc/README.md

 The code and styles are licensed under the LGPL-3.0 license [See project license.](LICENSE).

-## Don't forget to 🌟 Star 🌟 the repo if you like zsh-issues
+## Don't forget to 🌟 Star 🌟 the repo if you like nvimrc

 [Your feedback is appreciated](https://github.com/luismayta/nvimrc/issues)